MinecraftHopper/MinecraftIRC.net/_support-articles/get-minecraft-log.md

 ![](/static/images/support-articles/log/log-step2.png)

 #### Step 3
-The buttons should now be green.
-Start the game now by clicking on **PLAY**.
+The check boxes should now be green.
+Click on the Java Edition tab on the Launcher and start the game now by clicking on **PLAY**.
 ![](/static/images/support-articles/log/log-step3.png)

 #### Step 4